angelicacodes/book_recommendation/README.md

 I am using the model-based collaborative filtering approach which looks at the ratings that are available to predict those that are missing.

-To build the model I am using PySparks Alternating Least Squares(ALS) which works well with Sparce matrixes.
+To build the model I am using [PySpark's Alternating Least Squares(ALS)](https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html) which works well with sparce matrixes.
 The ratings dataframe is  99.60% empty.

 At a very basic level, what the model does is fill in the missing ratings with estimations of predicted ratings.
 It does this by looking at ratings that are filled in.